 This means that by using your electricity meter to check your energy usage, you can avoid being overcharged by your energy supplier.
 For this reason it is extremely useful to be able to take correct meter readings.
 Luckily, taking meter readings on your electricity meter is easy and could save you a lot of money.

 There are a few different types of electricity meter out there.
-The way that you take your energy meter reading will depend upon which type of electricity meter you have.
+The way that you take your reading will, of course, depend upon which type of meter you have.

 Standard Electric Meters

 Most people in the UK have standard electric meters, also known as electric mechanical meters.
 These meters work by using a revolving dial that turns according to the amount of energy that is used.
 In other words the more energy that is used, the more the dial will turn, displaying a higher figure.
 This dial will look similar to the mileage dial that you would find on a car dashboard.

 To take a reading from an electricity meter like this, all you need to do is read the black numbers from left to right.
 Sometimes a standard electric meter will display a set of red numbers.
 If this is the case with your meter, then ignore these numbers and just record the black ones.

 This type of electricity meter is the most straightforward to read.
 All you need to do is locate the display and make a note of the first five numbers that are being shown.
 If there are not any numbers on display, then you may need to push a button on the meter before it shows you what they are.